chris-townsend/project-three/README.md

 ### Known Bugs
 #
-Throughout the project I encountered a number of bugs, some of which were solved and some not which are stated below:
+Throughout the project I encountered several bugs, some of which were solved and some not which are stated below:

 ![Invalid Escape Sequence](./readme-content/images/invalid-escape-sequence.webp)